-Today, in industrialized countries horses are widely domesticated, and are now mainly used in sport and leisure activities.
-A large number of people are highly engaged in the equine industry around the world, and especially in industrialized countries.
-For example, in the USA about 4.6 million people are directly involved in the equine industry [1], and the horse industry had a direct economic impact of 39 thousand million \$ on the economy in the year 2005, based on a horse population of 9.2 million [2].
-In Germany, assessments indicate a horse population of around 1.2 million, which means an increase of a factor 4 in the past 40 years, and which provides labor for around 300,000 people generating a turnover of more than 5 thousand million EUR in the year 2012 [3].
-In Sweden, the industry provides full-time employment to over 30,000 people, with increasing importance [1] [4].
-The worldwide horse population has been estimated with 60 million animals in the year 2012 [3].
-When taking the example of Germany as a reference, in which 3 to 4 horses generate one full-time employment [3] (for UK, US, Sweden, Austria data, see e.g. [5]), it can be estimated, that the global equine sector contributes to 15 to 20 million full-time employments.
-In Europe (EU27) alone, the horse population amounts to around 5 to 6 million, with the highest total numbers in Germany, UK and France, then followed by Spain, the Netherlands and Poland, while Sweden, Belgium and Denmark have the highest per capita numbers [4] [5].
-According to studies from the Netherlands, UK and Sweden, the equestrian sector generates a direct turnover of 1,100 to 2,800 EUR per year per horse [6].
+Today, in industrialised countries horses are widely domesticated, and are now mainly used in sport and leisure activities.
+A large number of people are highly engaged in the equine industry around the world, and especially in industrialised countries.
+For example, in the USA about 4.6 million people are directly involved in the equine industry [2], and the horse industry had a direct impact of 39 thousand million \$ on the economy in the year 2005, based on a horse population of 9.2 million [3].
+In Germany, assessments indicate a horse population of around 1.2 million, which means an increase of a factor 4 in the past 40 years, and which provides labour for around 300,000 people generating a turnover of more than 5 thousand million EUR in the year 2012 [4].
+In Sweden, the industry provides full-time employment to over 30,000 people, with increasing importance [2, 5].

+The worldwide horse population has been estimated with 60 million animals in the year 2012 [4].
+When taking the example of Germany as a reference, in which 3 to 4 horses generate one full-time employment [4] it can be estimated, that the global equine sector contributes to 15 to 20 million full-time employments (note: for generation of employment in the equine industry, data have also been published for UK, US, Sweden, Austria, see e.g. [6], but an assessment at global scale is not yet available).

+In Europe (EU27) alone, the horse population amounts to around 5 to 6 million, with the highest total numbers in Germany, UK and France, then followed by Spain, the Netherlands and Poland, while Sweden, Belgium and Denmark have the highest per capita numbers [5, 6].
+According to studies from the Netherlands, UK and Sweden, the equestrian sector generates a direct turnover of 1,100 to 2,800 EUR per year per horse [7].

 The equine sector has undergone a huge transformation mainly in the second half of the last century.
 Key tasks of horses in the 1950s have today been taken over by tractors and machinery, but despite this, the total number of horses has increased instead of decreased, while animals have been kept more and more for recreation and sports.
 Equine activities are among the few growing and most promising industries in rural areas of the EU today.
-In contrast to main agricultural sectors which are heavily subsidized, the current equine sector is market-driven with very little or no government intervention, and, among others, engages a peculiarly high number of women entrepreneurs and employees [6].
+In contrast to main agricultural sectors which are heavily subsidised, the current equine sector is market-driven with very little or no government intervention, and, among others, engages a peculiarly high number of women entrepreneurs and employees [7].